rangaomkaram/JavaScript_Basic_Projects/README.md

 # JavaScript_Basic_Projects
 ## Revising the Projects

-# Solution Code for javascript
+# Source Code for javascript
 ## Manipulate the tags/elements in HTML and CSS using JavaScript
 # Project 1

 ```javascript
 console.log("Color changing of six Blocks");